 I am happy that I did not find connected business cards among any of the 9 Everyday Items We Never Want to Have Connected to the Internet.

 The idea of Connected business cards is not new neither original.
-MOO offer a high quality printed Business Cards, embedded with an NFC chip that triggers digital Actions.
+MOO offers a high quality printed Business Cards, embedded with an NFC chip that triggers digital Actions.
 With one tap of a Business Card+ (against an NFC enabled device), you can display your chosen information – like your website, or online shop or downloadable app.
-The company allow add easily a QR code in business cards,
+The company allows adding easily a QR code in business cards,

 Let’s consider connected business card as another wearable that can be integrated into corporate branding, lead generation, marketing, sales and field services business processes.